Newsom Secures Deal to Reopen California Schools by April

 “I am hopeful that this plan will address the learning loss that students have experienced without in-person instruction, while ensuring that our educators, students, and families are as protected as possible,” Cortese said in a statement.
 “Responding to learning loss impacts as well as considerations for physical and mental health must be factored into our state’s next steps moving forward to continue to support the overall health and well-being of all children.”

+Atkins told reporters at a Sacramento-area elementary school the deal reflects weeks and months of prickly negotiations on figuring out how to get California’s over 10,000 schools reopened.
+She thanked the governor, fellow lawmakers and teacher unions for working daily and bargaining in good faith.

+“We’ve all been working diligently to get to this moment,” said Atkins, D-San Diego.
+“You can’t reduce any of this to a couple of sound bites, there’s absolutely no way.”

-The proposal, which could be voted on in the Legislature as early as midweek, comes after months of tense negotiations between Newsom, lawmakers and teacher unions.
+The proposal, which could be voted on in the Legislature as early as Thursday, comes after months of tense negotiations between Newsom, lawmakers and teacher unions.

 Newsom introduced a similar approach filled with reopening bonuses three months ago that aimed to have younger children back in classes by February, but it didn’t gain much traction with the teacher unions that argued districts shouldn’t reopen until infections dropped.